HeardLibrary/digital-scholarship/script/codegraf/ees2/index.md

 **Optional practice** (if you want to practice using the datetime and time modules):

 1. Import the datetime module abbreviated as `dt`.
 Instantiate `now` as a date and as a datetime using the abbreviation, and print the value of `now`.
 You will probably need to look at the examples.
 If you get stuck, you can watch the video below.
-2. The `time()` funtion (no arguments) from the time (NOT datetime) module gives the number of seconds since the midnight before January 1, 1970.
-Time how long it takes the user to enter something (or just press the `Enter`/`return` key) by finding the difference in time from before the input statement and after it.
-You can turn this into a reaction time tester by having one person click the run button and another person press the `Enter` key as soon as they see or hear the first person click run.
-You can also see how long it takes Python to execute a line of code by just not having an input statement.

 ## Optional practice script 1 (3m41s)